zeromq/czmq/README.md

         zsys_udp_send (SOCKET udpsock, zframe_t *frame, inaddr_t *address, int addrlen);

     //  Receive zframe from UDP socket, and set address of peer that sent it
-    //  The peername must be a char [INET_ADDRSTRLEN] array.
+    //  The peername must be a char [INET_ADDRSTRLEN] array if IPv6 is disabled or
+    //  NI_MAXHOST if it's enabled.
+Returns NULL when failing to get peer address.
     //  *** This is for CZMQ internal use only and may change arbitrarily *** CZMQ_EXPORT zframe_t *
         zsys_udp_recv (SOCKET udpsock, char *peername, int peerlen);